-Even though your computer is infected, you may not realize that you have introduced a virusuntil you nothing is not quite right.
-Here are a favy things to keep in mind that may indicate that
+- 1. Even though your computer is infected, you may not realize that you have introduced a virus until younotice something is not quite right.
+Here are a few things to keep in mind that may indicate that your computer is infected: - - 2.
+Your computer appears to be running slower than normal.
+Your printer does not work. - 3.

-notice something is not quite right.
-Here are a few things to keep in mind that may indicate that your

-computer is infected: -

-Varia computer angular to be maning along their named

-Ш Your computer appears to be running slower than normal.

-Your printer does not work.

 Unusual Error messages appear regularly.

-Your computer crashes regularly.

-Ш Your computer restarts by itself regularly.
-Drives on your computer appear inaccessible.
+Your computer crashes regularly. - 4.
+Your computer restarts by itself regularly.
+Drives on your computer appear inaccessible. - 5.
 Applications on the computer do not work correctly.
-You see distorted menus and dialog boxes.
-There is a double extension on an attachment that you recently opened, such as a .jpg, .vbs, .gif, or .exe. extension.
+You see distorted menus and dialog boxes. - 6.
+There is a double extension on an attachment that you recently opened, such as a .jpg, - 7. .vs., .gif, or .exe. extension. - 8.
 An antivirus program is disabled for no reason.
-Additionally, the antivirus program cannotbe restarted.
-An antivirus program cannot be installed on the computer, or the antivirus program will notrun.
-New icons appear on the desktop that you did not put there, or the icons are not associated with any recently installed programs.
-Strange sounds or music plays from the speakers unexpectedly.
-A program disappears from the computer even though you did not intentionally remove theprogram.
-Prevention of computer viruses: To prevent your computer against viruses, follow these steps: Keep up-to-date antivirus software running at all times on your computer.
-Anti Virussoftware is designed to protect your computer from known viruses.
-Unfortunately new viruses are created daily so they need to be kept up-to-date.
-These two products are popular choices Norton AntiVirus 2005 Special Edition, AVG Antivirus Free Edition Use a Firewall - it's not difficult to install and will prevent hackers from breaking into yourcomputer.
-Some good firewalls available are Windows XP, Windows Vista , Zone Alarm and Outpost.
-Never open an email attachment from an unknown supply particularly if the attachment hasan .exe extension.
-Be careful of opening email attachments from someone you know as they may not knowthat it contains a virus.
-Keep informed of recent threats by doing research on the Internet.
-Download from reputable sites and avoid downloading files you can't be sure are safe.
+Additionally, the antivirus program cannot be restarted. - 9.
+An antivirus program cannot be installed on the computer, or the antivirus program will not run. - 10.
+New icons appear on the desktop that you did not put there, or the icons are not associated with any recently installed programs. - 11.
+Strange sounds or music plays from the speakers unexpectedly. - 12.
+A program disappears from the computer even though you did not intentionally remove the program.

+Prevention of computer viruses:

+To prevent your computer against viruses, follow these steps:

+Keep up-to-date antivirus software running at all times on your computer.
+Anti-Virus software is designed to protect your computer from known viruses.

+Unfortunately, new viruses are created daily so they need to be kept up-to-date.
+Thesetwo products are popular choices Norton Antivirus 2005 Special Edition, AVG Antivirus Free Edition

+Use a Firewall - it's not difficult to install and will prevent hackers from breaking into your computer.
+Some good firewalls available are Windows XP, Windows Vista, Zone Alarm and Outpost.

+- Never open an email attachment from an unknown supply particularly if the attachment has an .exe extension. - Be careful of opening email attachments from someone you know as they may not know that it contains a virus - Keep informed of recent threats by doing research on the Internet. - Download from reputable sites and avoid downloading files you can't be sure are safe.
 These may include freeware, screensavers, games and any other executable files.

-Backup: No anti virus product can guarantee that a virus does not exist on your computer, as there are continually new ones out there.
+Backup: No anti-virus product can guarantee that a virus does not exist on your computer, as there are continually new ones out there.
 To guard against disasters, make sure you have an up-to-date backup of your computer and store backups in a separate location.

+UNIT-3